mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 title: "Quick-Start Guide"
 permalink: /docs/quick-start-guide/
 excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
-last_modified_at: 2017-11-07T20:48:04-05:00
+last_modified_at: 2017-11-08T09:30:30-05:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---

 Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
-It is also 100% compatible with GitHub Pages --- just with a more involved installation process.
+It is also 100% compatible with GitHub Pages --- just with slightly different installation process.

 ## Installing the Theme